Fear of The Dentist

 Some people get anxious about dental visits because of a bad experience they had in the past or because they start to anticipate discomfort and fear that everything could go wrong.
 However, modern dentistry has advanced incredibly in recent years and even the most dreaded procedures are now much easier and only carry a small degree of discomfort.

-However, if you struggle to feel at ease and calm when you go to the dentist here are some tips that I use with my patients that can support you to overcome your fear of the dentist.
+However, if you struggle to feel at ease and calm when you go to the dentist here are some tips that I use with my patients at my Kenmore dentist office that can support you to overcome your fear of the dentist.

 Tips To Overcome Dental Anxiety

 1. Be honest with your dentist about your concerns

 The first step to building trust, reducing your anxiety and improving the overall experience is to simply be honest.
 Tell your dentist and the staff how you feel and your concerns.
 We aren’t scary monsters — we’re human, and have fears of their own (I don’t like flying for example or heights).
 We’ll do the best we can come up with ways to make you feel more comfortable and help support you to feel more in control.

 2. Don’t be afraid to ask questions